-The salary range is $130,000 to $155,000 depending on experience and special skills.
-DRM also offers to eligible employees a generous benefits package which includes excellent medical insurance, employer-paid dental, prescription, vision, life, and disability insurance, as well as pre-tax savings plans, and a retirement savings opportunity with generous employer contributions.
-DRM offers eligible employees reimbursement for the cost of spouse or partner paid health insurance premiums up to an established maximum amount.
-DRM also offers its employees generous paid time off, including vacation, holidays, sick time, and more.
+The salary range is $130,000 to $160,000 depending on experience and special skills.
+DRM also offers a very generous benefits package which includes excellent medical insurance, employer-paid dental, prescription, vision, life, and disability insurance, as well as pre-tax savings plans, and a retirement savings opportunity with generous employer contributions.
+DRM offers eligible employees reimbursement for the cost of spouse or partner-paid health insurance premiums up to an established maximum amount.
+DRM also offers generous paid time off package, including vacation, holidays, sick time, and more.
 DRM is headquartered in Baltimore and a hybrid work schedule is available upon approval by the Board.

 HOW TO APPLY:

 Applications will be accepted until the position is filled and will be reviewed as they are received.
-Serious candidates should submit applications as soon as possible.
-The priority deadline is March 31, 2023, but applications received after that date will still be considered on a rolling basis.
+Serious candidates should submit applications as soon as possible, but no later than June 30, 2023.
 Applications should contain a current resume and a thoughtful cover letter outlining how your skills and experience meet the qualifications of the position.